May 21, 2015 | John Paul Catanzaro

 Your system will start to tap into your body fat stores for energy.
 That’s good.
 Through the process of gluconeogenesis, your body will also catabolize muscle tissue for energy.
 That’s bad.
 However, you can curtail this process somewhat by keeping your protein stores elevated, but without any carbs or fats, most people will feel terrible!
 That’s the ugly part.
 I have a solution though.

 They’re called stimulants and boy will you need them!
 Our old friends of ephedrine and caffeine (commonly known as the EC stack) come in very useful, but I don’t recommend this stuff loosely.
 You must qualify to take them.
 These supplements are not meant for cardiac or adrenal patients.
 The greater the risk, the greater the reward, and the EC stack does come with a definite risk.
 For that reason, ephedrine HCL is banned in many countries, but it’s legal in Canada.
 Of course, there are far more adverse events from the use of over-the-counter drugs like aspirin, acetaminophen, and ibuprofen, but that’s another story for another time.
 Assuming that you’re a healthy individual with no contraindications for the use of ephedrine and caffeine, one week at a low dose should pose very little risk.
-Make sure to check with your health-care provider beforehand.
+Make sure to check with your healthcare provider beforehand.

-Three other supplements that help on this plan include a quality multivitamin, branched-chain amino acids (BCAAs), and glutamine.
-The multivitamin is good way to get essential nutrients when fruits and vegetables are non-existent in your diet, and the BCAAs and glutamine are extremely beneficial when carb intake is low.
+Three other supplements that help with this plan include a quality multivitamin, branched-chain amino acids (BCAAs), and glutamine.
+The multivitamin is a good way to get essential nutrients when fruits and vegetables are non-existent in your diet, and the BCAAs and glutamine are extremely beneficial when carb intake is low.
 You can take BCAAs and glutamine all day long (i.e., upon awakening, between meals, and before going to bed), but they’re particularly useful before, during, and after your workouts.

 Tip #2: If you plan to travel to a third-world country, start taking probiotics (i.e., “friendly” bacteria) a week before your journey.
 This is a good preventative measure to help repel parasites that you may encounter while you’re away.